Chart Color Schemes

 Bundoora - North's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics indicates strong performance throughout Bundoora - North, particularly among younger cohorts who exhibit a very low prevalence of common health conditions.
-The rate of private health cover in this area stands at approximately 52% of the total population (around 4,339 people), compared to Greater Melbourne's average of 49.8%.
+Analysis of health metrics shows strong performance throughout Bundoora - North, with younger cohorts particularly seeing low prevalence of common health conditions.
+The rate of private health cover is approximately 52%, leading that of the average SA2 area (~4,339 people).

-Mental health issues and arthritis were identified as the most prevalent medical conditions in the area, affecting 6.6% and 6.3% of residents respectively.
-Notably, 74.9% of residents declared themselves completely clear of medical ailments, slightly higher than Greater Melbourne's figure of 74.0%.
-Regarding demographics, 15.3% of residents are aged 65 and over (1,279 people), which is higher than the 13.2% recorded across Greater Melbourne.
+This compares to a rate of 49.8% across Greater Melbourne.
+Mental health issues and arthritis were found to be the most common medical conditions in the area, impacting 6.6% and 6.3% of residents respectively.
+A total of 74.9% declared themselves completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
+The area has 15.3% of residents aged 65 and over (1,279 people), which is higher than the 13.2% in Greater Melbourne.

 Frequently Asked Questions - Health